Graduation and the awarding of the BSBA degree is dependent upon satisfactory completion of the following:

 - Courses that fulfill requirements for Liberal Arts and University Core Curriculum, Business Core, Major Minor, Certificate or Fellows programs must be taken for a letter grade.

 - Audited courses do not count toward the undergraduate degree.

 - Undergraduate students are required to be full-time.
-Seniors who have met all residency requirements may petition to be part-time in their final semester of the senior year only.
+Seniors who have met all residency requirements may petition to be part-time in the final semester of their senior year only.

 - With the exception of summer school courses listed in the usual departments of the four undergraduate schools on campus (College, SFS, MSB and NHS), McDonough students may not enroll in courses offered through the School of Continuing Studies for its various degrees, certificates and special programs.

 - Students may not take more than four courses in any one summer at Georgetown.